List of FoxTrot characters: Jason Fox

 Portrayed as a stereotypical nerd, he has an interest in science fiction, particularly Star Wars, Star Trek and role-playing games (primarily the fictional fantasy-themed MMORPG "World of Warquest", a portmanteau of World of Warcraft and EverQuest), as well as a high level of knowledge in mathematics and science.
 He also seems to have a high interest in comic books and dinosaurs.
 In a few strips, it is revealed that he likes Pokémon and Yu-Gi-Oh! cards, as well as the fictional "Linuxmon", blending his interest in programming with video games and card games, and brings them to school.
 Jason is also a frequent user of the family computer, and has been shown to be an amazing programmer, repeatedly constructed his own computer programs (including a search engine, which he built before breakfast) and viruses, which he often sends to the other computers in the house and Eileen Jacobson.
 He also has written at least two viruses that caused worldwide havoc, called the "Darth Jason" and "I-Don't-Love-You-Eileen-Jacobson".
-He included a copyright line in the latter, and in the former he completely eliminated the Internet (and Jason's web company, "Jasonzonbayhoo") as a result.
+He included a copyright line in the latter, and in the former he eliminated the Internet (and Jason's web company, "Jasonzonbayhoo") as a result.
 It is also shown that Jason is a terrific snow sculptor.
 When it snows he and his best friend Marcus build monsters out of snow to scare Paige.
 Another example is a storyline in which Andy tells him to go outside instead of playing video games, so he and Marcus build the environments of their favorite video games to play in.
 In addition, he plays video games regularly — either by himself, with Peter, with Roger, or with Marcus.
 In one series of strips, Paige plays one of his games and is more adept at it than Jason to his frustration, with common sense assisting her.
 He frequently attempts to recreate the work of cartoonists while they are on hiatus, usually as an excuse to make fun of Paige.
 He also makes his own comic called Slug Man, a parody of Superman and Batman.
 Occasionally, Jason will make exaggerated plans of his own, such as a large-scale animatronics Christmas display (which has everything but a sound system playing "Jingle Bell Rock" all day) or a skyscraper comic book shop in his backyard (which is squashed by the zoning commission).
 Like Calvin from Calvin and Hobbes, Jason is shown to have a fear/hatred of girls (see below), but admits to slightly liking one of his only female friends, Eileen Jacobson.
 He sometimes falls prey to advertising ploys, as illustrated in a 1991 arc where he becomes obsessed for a short while with The Simpsons products.